 In February 1929, the Bureau of Engraving and Printing was authorized to apply special state overprints to the 1¢ through 10¢ denominations of the current regular issues, in an effort to put an end to the interstate sale of stolen postage stamps.
 Once the stamp had been produced, the name of the state where the stamps were to be used would be imprinted over the design.
-Such a move had been under consideration for some time, and it was hoped that the overprints would make it difficult to sell or use stamps from another state.
+Such a move had been under consideration for some time, but the newly invented rotary press now made the idea feasible and affordable.
+It was hoped that the overprints would make it difficult to sell or use stamps from another state.

-Kansas and Nebraska were selected as trial states, since the postal inspector who had made the suggestion was in charge of inspections in these two states and would be supervising the experiment.
-The overprints were abbreviations of the states (Kans. and Nebr.) and were applied in the same manner as precancels.
+Kansas and Nebraska were selected as trial states since the postal inspector who had made the suggestion was in charge of inspections in these two states and would be supervising the experiment.
+They were also among the states that suffered – in one year alone, machine-gun toting gangsters had stolen more than $200,000 (over $10 million today) worth of stamps.
+The new overprints were abbreviations of the states (Kans. and Nebr.) and were applied in the same manner as precancels.
 Each state received a small supply of stamps for each of its post offices.

 If successful, it was decided that these overprints would be used in the other 46 states as well (Alaska and Hawaii didn’t become states until 1959).
 Fortunately for collectors, problems arose and the idea was abandoned – otherwise there could have been 48 different varieties of each stamp issued, which would have been a nightmare for philatelists.

-When the new Kansas/Nebraska overprints were released, the Post Office Department made the announcement that these stamps were valid as postage throughout the United States.
+The Kansas-Nebraska stamps were officially placed on sale on May 1, 1929 (though some stamps were released on April 15).
+When they were released, the Post Office Department made the announcement that these stamps were valid as postage throughout the United States.
 However, these overprints were very similar to the current precancels, which were not valid for use outside the intended area.
 Numerous complaints were received because post offices in other states were not accepting the overprinted stamps as evidence of pre-payment.